 Bad anime dubs can blame mistranslations for their downfalls, but the terrible anime series below have nothing to blame but their own reflections.
 Anime like Mars of Destruction, Boku no Pico, and Garzey's Wing apparently got storyboarded, animated, and voice acted without anyone involved in the process wondering whether or not they might be making bad anime.

 Even the most hated anime characters can rest easy knowing they likely do not appear in the worst anime series ever made.
 In order for someone to appear on that list, they would need to be in an anime people actually enjoy watching.
 These anime are, unfortunately, not the "worth watching" type.

-Very few shows pull off making the main character a rapist and then have him remain sympathetic.
-Berserk arguably pulls it off because Griffith is such an intricately developed character, and the anime fleshes him out without excusing or diminishing his attack on Casca.
+Very few shows pull off making the main character commit a heinous act and then have him remain sympathetic.
+Berserk arguably pulls it off because Griffith is such an intricately developed character, and the anime fleshes him out without excusing or diminishing his actions.
 Wounded Man, a five-episode OVA from the '80s, utterly fails at this.

 Some people love Mars of Destruction – probably the same type of people who enjoy paper cuts and stepping on LEGOs.
 With a 2.33 score on My Anime List, Mars of Destruction clearly draws in viewers through its lack of quality.
 The story centers on humanity's fight against an alien race called "Ancients."

 Why are they here and what are they trying to do?
 If the animation dazzled or came across as wildly imaginative, you might be able to ignore that those questions aren't really answered.
 What about memorable characters who grow and change as the series progresses?
 Well, the characters are certainly memorable, but more for their shortcomings and idiocy than positive traits.